 Neck pain is a general term used to describe any type of pain that occurs in the bones, muscles, nerves, or other tissues or structures located in the neck area.
 In most circumstances, the underlying cause of neck pain is not medically significant.
 However, in some cases, this type of pain can indicate the presence of a serious problem that requires rapid medical attention.

 If conservative treatments, including pain medication and physical therapy, have not helped you find relief from your chronic neck pain, then it may be time to consider a minimally invasive procedure.

 North American Spine provides a free review of your MRI, to determine the cause of your pain and whether a minimally invasive procedure is right for you.
 Thanks to medical advancements, many chronic neck pain sufferers have found relief from the the Cervical Procedure – a simple outpatient procedure that uses a needle to repair the bulging and hernatied discs that are often the cause of severe, chronic neck pain.

-Contact one of our patient coordinators today to discuss your symptoms and medical history.
+Contact one of our Patient Care Managers today to discuss your symptoms and medical history.

 More About Neck Pain Causes

 The neck contains seven bones (vertebrae), which together form a section of the spinal column called the cervical spine.
 Like the rest of the spinal column, the neck vertebrae provide support for the body and also form a protective channel for the spinal cord.
 Nerves branch from this cord, pass through openings in and between the vertebrae and conduct vital signals between the brain and body.